 Cayuga Medical Center houses the closest emergency room.

 Please observe all Cornell University parking regulations.
-If you are interested in obtaining a parking permit, please contact Transportation Services at (607)255-4600 for more information.
+If you are interested in obtaining a parking permit, please contact Parking and Transportation at (607)255-5322 for more information.
 SCT is not liable for tickets issued to you by Transportation Services while you are in residence at Cornell.

 A calendar of events can be viewed here.
 Please refer to the bulletin board outside room 201 of the A.D.
 White House each morning for updates or changes.
 Note that all public lectures will be held in Hollis E. Cornell Auditorium, 132 Goldwin Smith Hall.